kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

   - *Kubelet des not start new Pods*
     - Detection: `volume_manager_selinux_container_errors_total`, `volume_manager_selinux_pod_context_mismatch_errors_total` or `volume_manager_selinux_volume_context_mismatch_errors_total` grows.
+      In addition, each such Pod has an event about SELinux label mismatch.
     - Mitigations: What can be done to stop the bleeding, especially for already running user workloads?
       Workloads that run keep running, only new Pods can't start.